ieee-vgtc/ieeevis.org/content/info/presenter-information/talk-recording-guide.md

 ## IEEE Visualization 2023 is an in-person conference

 IEEE VIS 2023 will take place on-site and, unlike previous years, the sessions will **not** be streamed online and will not be recorded (exceptions may apply).
 Speakers are expected to participate and present **on-site**.
-It is still **mandatory** for authors of **all** VIS papers to submit a recording of their paper presentation which will be uploaded to YouTube and integrated into the virtual conference site.
+It is still **mandatory** for authors of **all** VIS papers to submit a recording of their paper presentation which will be uploaded to YouTube and integrated into the online content conference site.
-These videos help to communicate your research to virtual participants without access to on-site presentations, and provide you the opportunity to provide a slightly extended version of your presentation.
+These videos help to communicate your research to participants who register for online content, and provide you the opportunity to provide a slightly extended version of your presentation.
 They might also serve as an emergency backup on-site.

 The short video previews are a great opportunity to publicize your work or event to a wide audience.